Alygnt/HPhisher/README.md

 ## THANKS TO :

+* Saycheese TOOL FOR PAGES

+* E-Tool TOOL FOR PAGES

-* MRPHISH TOOL FOR PAGES
+* SeeU TOOL FOR PAGES

-* ZPHISHER TOOL FOR PAGES
+* VidPhisher TOOL FOR PAGES

 ## WARNING :
 ***This tool is only for educational purpose.
 If you use this tool for other purposes except education we will not be responsible in such cases.***